jeremysu99/TrashTalk/firmware/README.md

 - Change house code to current house code within `arduinoSketch.ino` file

+- Change WiFi name and passcode (leave as empty string if none) within the `arduinoSketch.ino` file

 - Use Arduino IDE to upload microcontroller code to Arduino

 - Mount components onto trashcan